Hurricane Irma Peacock Bass Fishing

-It is not every day that you get to go fishing for peacock bass and they wanted to experience while they were here.
-They heard all the rant and raid about the hard fighters and they were in store for a great trip.
+It is not every day that you get to go fishing for peacock bass and they wanted to experience it while they were here.
+They heard all the rants and raids about the hard fighters and they were in store for a great trip.

 John and Bobby caught a total of 35 peacock bass for both days.
 It was a slam fest and they had a blast catching the numbers.
 They also got to experience catching the exotic clown knife fish.

 The gentlemen had a fantastic experience and they are looking forward to visiting and fishing again in the future.
 They loved how hard the peacock bass fought and are looking for a giant next time!

 If you enjoyed this report with Captain Mike Groshon you might also enjoy this fishing report from the same area.

 Captain Mike Groshon was raised in Northern Virginia, he grew up fishing lakes and rivers in Virginia, Maryland, and West Virginia then like most headed south for warmer weather and bigger fish!

 Among playing music and racing cars, Mike always had a love for fishing.
 Mike is married with two children and a real all-around nice guy.
 He and his family moved to Florida to follow Mike’s dream of becoming a fishing guide on Lake Okeechobee.